Stress Management and Heart Failure

 • Focus – mindfulness, meditation, and other techniques can help

-Lifestyle changes can help minimize stress levels.
-Getting enough sleep and exercise can affect your mood and energy level.3 Time management and time for yourself are two skills that can help manage multiple demands, giving yourself permission to take care of you.1 Remember that it is okay to ask for help.
-From professionals to family and friends, studies have demonstrated that people with a strong social support network are better able to manage stress.1
+Time management and time for yourself are skills that can you help manage multiple demands and give yourself permission to take care of yourself.
+Remember that it is okay to ask for help.
+From professionals to family and friends, studies have shown that people with a strong social support network are better able to manage stress.1